Move your Kentico site

 Care about organic traffic and need every URL preserved through the move

-Run on Windows hosting and SQL Server and want both off the bill
+Run EMS or Xperience 13 on Windows and IIS, which both require it, and want the hosting stack off the bill

 This is not a fit if you